- Multiple full-tuition scholarships with $2,500 stipends

-- Review the biography of John B. Ervin below and the eligibility requirements, and reflect upon your academic and community experiences.
+- Review the biography of Dr. John B. Ervin on this page, and reflect upon your academic and community experiences.
 Please describe your experience with diversity and your commitment to bringing diverse groups together.
 Then describe your commitment to leadership in your school and how you would continue that commitment at Washington University if you are selected as an Ervin Scholar.
 Include specific examples of your dedication to the ideals embraced by the Ervin Scholars Program.

 John B. Ervin